VEXPA: Validated EXPonential Analysis through regular sub-sampling: Recovering from aliasing after decimation

 \subsection{Frequency collision}

-A problem that may occur when decimation causes aliasing is the possible collision of frequencies.
+A problem that may occur when decimation causes aliasing, is the possible collision of frequencies.
 For instance, two distinct eigenvalues $\lambda_1$ and $\lambda_2$ may be aliased to the same eigenvalue ${_u\lambda}_1={_u\lambda}_2$.
 However unlikely, we want to discuss how to deal with this situation.
 We explain the remedy on an example.
+A fully detailed mathematical analysis of all the eventualities that can occur as a consequence of the decimation, is presented in \cite{Cu.Le:how:18}.

 Let $\phi(t)$ be specified by $n = 2$, $\alpha_1 =\alpha_2 = 1$, $\mu_1 = 2 \pi \im 13$, $\mu_2 = 2 \pi \im 33$.
 We set $\Omega = 100$ and consider one sample $\phi_j=\phi(j/\Omega)$ every ten samples ($u=10$) thus changing $\Omega$ to be $10$.
 Due to aliasing, $\lambda_1$ and $\lambda_2$ are mapped to another location in the complex plane.
 In particular, we have